-Canine Myofascial Release Techniques Level I: CN3040SA
+Caninology®: Canine Myofascial Release Techniques Level I: CN3040SA

 Myofascial Release (MFR) has long been an effective treatment modality for humans, and more recently it has become a frequent choice when caring for horses.
 Fortunately, the canine population too is now beginning to benefit from this potent therapy.

-This four-day course introduces the participant to the science of MFR, myofascial evaluation of the dog, and techniques to reduce dysfunctions.
-As usual in the Equinology & Caninology courses, there will be plenty of hands on portions with the dogs enabling you to apply the technique with confidence.
-Those already certified in Canine Sports Massage or other canine modalities will find this dynamic modality fits in well with their work adding a new dimension.
+This course is designed for individuals who wish to work professionally in the canine health industry Those already certified in Canine Sports Massage or other canine health care modalities will find this dynamic modality fits in well with their work adding a new dimension.
 You’ll discover wonderful results with the techniques integrating into your existing routine.
 Those participants just starting out will find it an easy approach for understanding and applying the work.

 Venue: The Hemel en Aarde Farm, Hermanus www.heafarm.co.za

-Price: R 14, 950.00 per person
+Price: R 11,750.00 per person

-• myofascial/osseous and related structures
+• myofascial/osseous and related structures anatomy

 • conformation and definition of common canine injuries

-- handling and safety
+• handling and safety

-- body mechanics for application
+• body mechanics for application

 Myofascial Release Techniques